jamesrknox/samples/docs/contributing.md

 * Samples must go through standard development process including :
   * Requirements - reviewed by TIBCO engineering
   * Design - reviewed by TIBCO engineering
-  * Implementation - reviewed by TIBCO engineering
+  * Implementation - reviewed by any collaborator
   * Testing
-* Commit messages should be clear and concise, describing the change well and referencing jira or github issue number
+* Commit messages should be clear and concise, describing the change well and referencing jira or github issue number.
+    See https://chris.beams.io/posts/git-commit/? for a description of good commit messages.

 ## Empty directories